SrijanSriv211/AOs/README.md

 # AOs
 AOs is an Open-source Terminal based Operating System written in C#.
 It is inspired by MS-DOS.
-It is designed to improve User's Efficiency and Productivity while working.<br>
+It is designed to improve User's Efficiency and Productivity while working.
 Currently not much is implemented, however the developement for AOs is going really well.

 ## Getting Started
 Visual Studio Code is recommended (You can use your desired one), AOs is not officially completed yet.
 It is also focused to run only on Windows.<br>